lostintransaction/lostintransaction.github.io/_src/posts/2014-03-15-adding-openssl-bindings-to-racket-via-its-ffi.md

 ### `ffi-lib` ###

-The [`ffi-lib`][racket:ffilib] Racket function in the `ffi/unsafe` module creates a Racket value that represents the given C library.
-Racket actually already defines
+The [`ffi-lib`][racket:ffilib] Racket function in the `ffi/unsafe` module creates a Racket value a given C library.
+For example, the following defines a Racket value representing the `libcrypto` OpenSSL
-[a `libcrypto` identifier][plt:libcrypto], which represents the OpenSSL `libcrypto` library (Racket has wrapper functions for some `libcrypto` C functions, but not for `SHA256` or `RIPEMD160`).
-Here's how to define a Racket value representing the `libcrypto` library using `ffi-lib`:
+library:

 ```racket
 (define libcrypto
   (ffi-lib '(so "libcrypto") '("" "1.0.1e" "1.0.0" "1.0" "0.9.8b" "0.9.8" "0.9.7")))
 ```

-The first argument specifies a dynamic C library and the second argument is a list of acceptable versions.
-See the documentation for [`ffi-lib`][racket:ffilib] for more details on its usage.
+The first argument to `ffi-lib` specifies a dynamic C library and the second argument is a list of acceptable version numbers.
+Check the [`ffi-lib`][racket:ffilib] documentation for more details on its usage.

+The above [`libcrypto` Racket identifier][plt:libcrypto], which is bound to the OpenSSL `libcrypto` library, is already pre-defined in the standard Racket distribution (Racket has wrapper functions for some `libcrypto` C functions, but not for `SHA256` or `RIPEMD160`).

 [racket:ffilib]: http://docs.racket-lang.org/foreign/Loading_Foreign_Libraries.html?q=ffi-lib#%28def._%28%28lib._ffi%2Funsafe..rkt%29._ffi-lib%29%29 "Racket docs: ffi-lib"
 [plt:libcrypto]: https://github.com/plt/racket/blob/8b4c5d3debbe41c90e37e5ffdc55fb8ab3635f92/racket/collects/openssl/libcrypto.rkt "Racket source: openssl/libcrypto.rkt"